Doctor of Occupational Therapy - OTD

 OTD-PP Program Mission

-Prepare occupational therapists to lead and educate in community, clinical, and emerging practice areas, with grounding in evidence-based research, critical thinking, ethics, and social justice.
+Consistent with the missions of the University, the Henrietta Schmoll School of Health, the Graduate College, and the Department of Occupational Therapy, the Doctor of Occupational Therapy [OTD] Program prepares occupational therapists to lead and educate in community, clinical, and emerging practice areas with grounding in evidence-based research, critical thinking, ethics, and social justice.

 The curriculum's advanced practice emphasis prepares students for advanced clinical roles or academic positions.
 During the program, students may also obtain additional clinical credentials or develop their expertise for faculty positions in higher education.
 Through completion of scholarly advanced practice projects, students are prepared to assume new professional roles in health and community settings.